-- Over-refract with handheld trial lenses or flippers (+0.25D/-0.25D) to ensure that the initial lenses are at the most plus/least minus power that provides the most optimal distance and near vision.
-However, with this lens design over refraction may not always show a response.
-It is better to make lens power changes based on patient assessments of vision than on over refraction. - Best Success Tip: Conduct the over-refraction by plusing one eye with a loose +1.00D trial lens while over-refracting the other eye (with the handheld trial lenses or flippers) to a final end point.
-Repeat with the other eye, then remove +1.00D and recheck vision with final over-refraction in normal room lighting. - Best Success Tip: The most important power selection needed to get a successful fit with this design, is the power to obtain clear distance vision.
-Even if the patient does not show an over refraction at distance, if their distance vision is not clear, add -0.25 in the dominant eye to clear up distance vision, and another -0.25D dominant eye if needed.
-If they are still having distance vision complaints, then add -0.25 in the non-dominant eye.
-Once distance vision is clear, the intermediate and near vision will improve as well. - If a lens change is required based on over-refraction or based on patient assessment that distance vision is not clear, change the lens or lenses and repeat the vision assessment
+• With this lens design over refraction may not always show a response.
+It is better to make lens power changes based on patient assessments of vision than on over refraction.

+\Best Success Tip: The most important power selection needed to get a successful fit with this design, is the power to obtain clear distance vision.
+Tf the distance vision is not clear, add -0.25 D in the dominant eye to clear up distance vision, and another -0.25 D in the dominant eye if needed.
+If they are still having distance vision complaints, then add -0.25 D in the non-dominant eye.
+Once distance vision is clear, the intermediate and near vision will improve as well.

-- after a 10 minute settling period.
+- If a lens change is required based on patient assessment that distance vision is not clear, change the lens or lenses and repeat the vision assessment.
 If vision is acceptable for both distance and near, check lens fit, and proceed with dispensing. - Vision generally improves over the first 1-2 days with the NaturalVue (etafilcon A) Multifocal lens.
 A follow-up visit at 2-5 days is recommended to check that the patient is able to perform most daily visual tasks.